 This vital piece of a balanced draft beer system, a CO2 tank, usually has the most questions.

 For most draft beer dispensing systems, CO2 is the primary gas to get the beer out of the keg and into your glass.
 The pressurized gas from the tank propels the beer through the keg coupler via the beer line.
 The beer travels to the faucet tap and dispenses into your waiting glass.

 Where can I fill a CO2 tank?

 Aluminum gas tanks can typically be filled at your local welding or fire extinguisher supply store.
-Or, check out a home brew or draft beer shop near you (KegWorks Local Pickup if you live in the Buffalo, NY area!).
+Or, check out a home brew or draft beer shop near you.

 A draft beer CO2 tank is filled with pressurized gas, which provides the pouring power to your system.
 The US Department of Transportation requires a CO2 tank to be certified with its official markings and re-certified every five years.
 Be sure to get a certified air tank and get them re-certified every five years at the same location you get it filled.

 How many kegs can be dispensed from a CO2 tank?

 A 5-lb CO2 tank will last between 6-8 half barrels or full kegs before it needs to be filled.
 A 10-lb CO2 tank will dispense 10-13 full kegs per fill.
 This number can be higher or lower based on how often you’re using your kegerator, the level of carbonation, and if your system is properly balanced.